 Would you prefer a new law that applies to the whole of the Netherlands or would you like to relive the day of your life?
 Whatever choice you make, it is and remains a process.
 Some people make a choice within seconds, while others have to think about it for days.

 Did you know that the average person has to make about 35,000 choices a day?
 You may not think about it right away, but it starts as soon as you start the day.
-Do you go straight out of bed when the alarm goes off or do you turn around?
+Do you go straight out of bed when the alarm goes off or do you turn around for a while?
 So, your first choice has already been made!

 To understand how to make a choice, we go back in time.
 Namely to the evolution of our brain.
 According to Dr. William Glasser (1998), making choices is based on the five principles:

 You buy food because you want to survive.
-You drink water so as not to dry out.
+You drink water so you don't dry out.
 If you look at the principle of love you like to be with family and friends, because that makes you feel warm and safe.
 And you choose a partner you love.
-In addition, choices can provide more power, for example because you choose a job or a higher position in which you are in charge.
+In addition, choices can give you more power, for example because you choose a job or a higher position in which you are in charge.

 "The customer is always right" and "The customer is king", both statements that were often used in the past and are still often used in business today.
 These statements show that no matter how nonsensical or unjustified a customer response may be, it should always be taken seriously.
 But is this really always a given?